open/close all folders

 - The way the Venezuelan educational system is made means that the most common type of public school is a "Unidad Educativa Básica" (Basical Educative Unit), who teach what is known as the "basic cycle", ranging from ages 5 to 16, and grades 1st-9th.
 Some UEB have kindergartens, but that's not common outside of big cities.
 There are also the ones popularly known as "Liceos", who teach grades 7-9 plus the two-three years of "ciclo diversificado" or "Bachillerato" (the equivalent of other countries High School, but with differentiated programs for science, humanistic, and vocational instruction).
 And there are institutions like the Gran Colombia School, who has all the range from kindergarten to Bachillerato, with a technical vocational school and (more recently) a college trown to the mix.

 - In the Philippines, it's not uncommon for universities to have high schools, elementary schools, and even kindergartens attached, usually in the same general area.
-Also, one university (such as De La Salle University or St. Scholastica's College) may have different campuses (and adjacent high schools...etc.) all over the country.
+Also, one university (such as De La Salle University, Ateneo de Manila University or St. Scholastica's College) may have different campuses (and adjacent high schools...etc.) all over the country.
+These campuses end up overlapping with One-Gender School a lot due to their religious backing, although some are slowly shifting to a co-ed environment as of late.

 - Tends to happen in college towns in the US too; just for example, the University of Arkansas has an elementary school and a combined middle and high school (same campus, different buildings) all within walking distance of the main university campus, in addition to several daycares.
 They aren't the only schools in the area though.